typecat/ip-info-api/README.md

 - password
 - roles

-See [Outlook/User management](#outlook-user-management) for suggestions on an advanced user management.
+See [Outlook/User management](#outlook-user-management) for suggestions on advanced user management.

 The token based authentication is handled by storing the user-based token in the `token` field of the user record, and providing it in the request via the `X-Auth-Token` header.
 The [\App\Security\TokenAuthenticator](src%2FSecurity%2FTokenAuthenticator.php)